 This may be due to various factors including economic levels, low supply of housing inventory, and lifestyle preferences.

-The Housing Affordability Index from the National Association of Realtors uses 100 as a baseline affordability index number.
+The HAI uses 100 as a baseline affordability index number.
 The greater a market’s HAI is above 100, the more affordable a market is, everything else being equal.
-When creating the analysis, the NAR looks at median family income compared to the median price of an existing single-family home purchased using a conventional mortgage with 20% down.
+When creating the analysis, researchers look at median family income compared to the median price of an existing single-family home purchased using a conventional mortgage with 20% down.

-Based on the NAR’s latest report, the HAI for the Toledo MSA was 285.3 in 2018, the most recent year available.
-This means that the median family has almost three times the income needed to purchase a median priced, single-family resale home in the Toledo metro area.
+Based on the latest report from Home Town Locator, the HAI for the Toledo MSA was 162 as of July 2021.
+This means that the median family has a little more than one and one-half times the income needed to purchase a median priced, single-family resale home in the Toledo metro area.

 Quality of Life

-Livability.com recently advised millennials to take a second look at living and working in Toledo, Ohio.
+Livability.com has long been suggesting that people should take a second look at living and working in Toledo, Ohio.
 People are friendly, the city is affordable, and there’s plenty of culture and opportunity.

 Key Quality of Life Stats: